Skip to main content

 Medical Assisting Associate Degree

 The Associate Degree in Medical Assisting offers advanced studies designed to demonstrate competence beyond the entry level diploma program.
-Courses in accounting, business management, patient education, drug therapy, quantitative math, healthcare billing and coding and research and writing skills enable graduates to be better prepared to advance in the profession.
+Courses in accounting, business management, patient education, drug therapy, quantitative math, healthcare billing and coding, and research and writing skills prepare graduates to advance in the profession.

 Surgical Technology